TangSui122/TangSui122.github.io/_pages/about.md

 # 📖 Education
 - **University of Wisconsin–Madison**, USA
   Ph.D.
 Student in Geography, 2024 – Present

+- **The Hong Kong Polytechnic University**, Hong Kong
+  Exchange Student at Department of Land Surveying and Geo-Informatics, Spring 2022

 - **Tongji University**, China
   B.Eng. in Surveying and Mapping, 2019 – 2024